Jude Soonsup-Bell: Early life

-Born in Chippenham, Soonsup-Bell started his career at local side FC Calne, before joining Swindon Town.
+Born in Chippenham, Soonsup-Bell started his career at local side Calne Town, before joining Swindon Town.
 He moved to Chelsea at under-13 level.

-In an interview Jude recalls “always being in love with the sport”.
-He grew up idolising Portuguese legend Cristiano Ronaldo, and states him as an influence on his style of play.

-Jude’s surname, Soonsup (ซุ่นทรัพย์), comes from his maternal grandfather, who is Thai.
-His maternal grandmother is of English and Welsh descent.
-His Father, Michael Bell, is of English and Irish descent.

 Club career

+Chelsea

 Initially a midfielder, Soonsup-Bell was converted into a forward in the Chelsea academy.
 This change was beneficial for both Chelsea and Soonsup-Bell, as he progressed into a prolific striker, notably scoring four goals in an 8–1 FA Youth Cup win over Barnsley - the first Chelsea player to score four goals in this competition since Roger Bill in 1961.

 At the age of 16, he was playing regularly for Chelsea's under-23 squad, and was seen as one of Chelsea's best young players.
 He signed his first professional contract in January 2021, having trained with the first team in preparation for their FA Cup third round tie with Morecambe.